Katenary/katenary/doc/docs/faq.md

 It is also more flexible.
 You can add or remove labels without changing the others.

-## Why not using a configuration file?

-The idea was to keep the configuration at a same place, and using the go-compose library to read the labels.
-It's easier to have a single file to manage.

-By the way, Katenary auto accepts a `compose.katenary.yaml` file in the same directory.
-It's a way to separate the configuration from the compose file.
-It uses the [overrides' mechanism](https://docs.docker.com/compose/multiple-compose-files/merge/) like "compose" does.

 ## Why not developing with Rust?

 Seriously...